 But what are these common financial mistakes and how can you avoid them?

-- Overpaying their taxes
+1. Overpaying taxes

 Naturally, every business in the UK earning over the current threshold must pay taxes.
 However, a surprising number of companies forget to claim a whole host of deductible expenses when submitting their tax returns.
 Travel expenses, use of utilities in a home office, software, postage, entertaining clients, etc. can all be counted as an expenditure that can be deducted from your freelance income.